Safe House (Brooklyn Nine-Nine): Critical reviews

-"Safe House" received positive reviews from critics.
+"Safe House" received very positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode a "C" grade and wrote, "There's no problem with Brooklyn Nine-Nine taking a comedic approach to such a dark or serious subject, because that is the entire point of the series.
 But for 'Safe House,' while the A-story is so aggressively (and intentionally, of course) mind-numbing, the rest of the episode takes an equally aggressive approach in the opposite, cartoonish direction.
 (And those parts get even less focus than they would in most episodes.)"

 Alan Sepinwall of Uproxx wrote, "But if 'Safe House' was a familiar type of Brooklyn episode, it was an incredibly well-executed and funny example of that type, layering one ridiculous idea on top of another and managing to give most of the ensemble at least one good spotlight moment even as the bulk of the episode remained focused on Jake, Holt, and Kevin."